Cupmouse/exchangedataset-documentation/docs/data/bitflyer.md

 Itayose is implemented when market reopens after maintenance or circuit breaker had struck.

-Orders executed on itayose will be ignored and not be applied to the snapshot of lightning_board_snapshot_{pair} from HTTP Snapshot Endpint.
+Orders executed on itayose will be ignored and not be applied to the snapshot of lightning_board_snapshot_{symbol} from HTTP Snapshot Endpint.

 ## Missing Record Report